 - A recommended approach: Notify the courts within three days of that one printed on your ticket or call the NJ municipal court dealing with your citation and inform them.

-- On doing the above, a clerk will tell you to show up in court on the date indicated on the traffic ticket or schedule a hearing date.
+- A clerk will tell you to show up in court on the date indicated on the traffic ticket or schedule a hearing date on doing the above.